Home

 Paul and Madeline were living at 493 Westminster Road in Union when he died on September 3, 1961 at the age of 62.
 He is buried with his sister Helen R. (McMenamin) Schaaf at Graceland Memorial Park, next to Jack and Gigi.

-Madeline married two more times after Paul died, first to Joseph Edward Hendricks, and later to Richard Arthur McDonald.
+Madeline married two more times after Paul died.
+Her second husband was Joseph Edward Hendricks.
 Joe was an office merchandiser for Phelps Dodge in Elizabeth, New Jersey, where he was also a member of the town's Musician's Association.
-He was born in Paterson, NJ on November 18, 1903, the son of Joseph P. Hendricks (1881-1938) and Maude Randall (1884- ).
-He was 5' 7" tall and weighed 160 pounds.
-He had blue eyes, brown hair and a ruddy complexion.
+He was born in Paterson, New Jersey on November 18, 1903, the son of Joseph P. Hendricks (1881-1938) and Maude Randall (1884- ).
+Joe was 5' 7" tall and weighed 160 pounds.
+He had blue eyes, brown hair, and a ruddy complexion.
 He also had a distinctive scar near the corner of his right eye.
 Prior to his marriage to Madeline, he was married to Ruth Geddes.
 After she died in 1967, he married Madeline in October of 1968.
 Madeline was 64 at the time.
 Joe retired and they moved to Brick Township, New Jersey.
 They were living there at 143 John Street when he died at Point Pleasant Hospital on December 26, 1972.
-He was buried with his first wife Ruth at Rosedale Cemetery in Linden, NJ.
+He was buried with his first wife Ruth at Rosedale Cemetery in Linden, New Jersey.

 Madeline died June 26, 1998 in Miami, Florida, at the age of 93.
 She is buried somewhere in Florida.